-When talking about trading hours on the Forex market, it is common practice to use the UTC time zone – the Universal Time Coordinated.
+When referring to Stock market trading hours, it is common practice to use the UTC time zone – the Universal Time Coordinated.
 The server time in RoboMarkets terminals differs from the UTC by 2 hours (UTC+2).
-When several countries switch to daylight saving time (DST) in spring, the difference gets bigger (UTC+3).
+When several countries switch to daylight saving time (DST) in spring, the difference becomes bigger (UTC+3).

-As a rule, this timespan is characterized by heavy price action at the beginning and after the lunch time, when European traders get back to their workplaces.
-The session is Frankfurt starts at 08:00 CET, while trading operation in London begin at 09:00 CET.
-Due to the difference between time zones, it is clearly seen when the Asian session finishes and the European one starts.
-The European market has high amount of finance and very often we can see heavy price action during the European session.
+As a rule, this timespan is characterized by heavy price action at the beginning of the trading day, as well as after lunchtime when European traders go back to their workplaces.
+The trading session in Frankfurt starts at 08:00 CET, while dealings in London begin at 09:00 CET.
+Due to the difference between time zones, it is obvious when the Asian session draws to a close, and the European one starts.
+The European session is marked by higher volatility.

 This session starts in Wellington at 6:00 PM UTC.
 At 8:00 PM UTC, Sydney joins the session.
 The Pacific session is the only one that overlaps all other sessions.
 It is characterized by moderate volatility provided no significant political and economic events are happening during this time.

 Traders need to know the trading schedule so as to make effective use of their time on the market.
 The trading hours of the different exchanges are identical, but due to the time differences, trading can be conducted around the clock.
 This is particularly important for continuous automated trading.